Regularization of Limited Memory Quasi-Newton Methods for Large-Scale Nonconvex Minimization: Numerical Experiments

+In this section, we compare a selection of regularized quasi-Newton methods (Algorithm~\ref{Alg:RegularizedQN}) amongst each other and with existing L-BFGS type line search and trust region algorithms from the literature.

+Algorithms were tested on all large-scale ($n\ge 1000$) problems from the \texttt{CUTEst} collection \cite{Gould2015}.
+The implementation was done in \texttt{Python3} using the \texttt{PyCUTEst} interface \cite{Fowkes2019}.
+All problems were computed with initial points as supplied by the library.
 We excluded test problems where all algorithms failed within the threshold of 100,000 iterations (see below).
 We also omitted \texttt{FLETCBV2} because the initial point is a stationary point.
 The final test set after these considerations consists of 77 problems.

 The results for different algorithms are compared using performance profiles \cite{Dolan2002} based on the number of function evaluations.
 Note that the regularization methods evaluate the function exactly once per successful or unsuccessful step, so that the number of function evaluations equals the number of iterations.
+Furthermore, aside from function or gradient evaluations, all tested methods have a similar computational complexity per step (see \cite{Burdakov2017,Liu1989} and Section~\ref{Sec:Matrices}), so that function evaluations provide a simple yet meaningful baseline metric.

+Note that we didn't account for gradient evaluations in our comparison; the regularization methods (and the trust-region comparison method in Section~\ref{Sec:Numerics:Existing}) evaluate $\nabla f$ exactly once in every successful iteration whereas Wolfe-based line search methods evaluate $\nabla f$ within the inner line search loop.
+Hence, accounting for gradient evaluations would benefit many of our methods in the subsequent comparisons.
+However, to keep things simple, we have avoided a more granular breakdown and focused exclusively on function evaluations.

 Whenever an algorithm didn't solve a particular problem to within tolerance (see below), the number of function evaluations was set to $+\infty$ for the purpose of comparison.